 Configure head node fault tolerance

-This page provides an overview of configure head node fault tolerance for Anyscale services.
-Anyscale recommends configuring head node fault tolerance for all Anyscale clouds that use services in production.
+This page provides an overview of configuring head node fault tolerance for Anyscale services.
+Anyscale recommends enabling head node fault tolerance for all production services.

-You can't configure head node fault tolerance for serverless Anyscale clouds (also called Anyscale-hosted clouds).
+Head node fault tolerance isn't supported for serverless Anyscale clouds (also called Anyscale-hosted clouds).

 What is head node fault tolerance?